sizovs/boring-stack/README.md

 # SQLite
 SQLite is blazing fast, takes backward compatibility seriously, and enables amazing DX.
 [Just use SQLite](https://blog.wesleyac.com/posts/consider-sqlite).
 This project comes with SQLite [preconfigured for production](https://kerkour.com/sqlite-for-servers).
 SQLite may get concurrent writes soon thanks to [Turso](https://turso.tech/).

+# Error reporting
+The project has built-in error tracking that captures errors on both client and server, and stores them in SQLite.
+So you pretty much have a free and lightweight version of Sentry.
+You can view errors under /admin.

 # Latency
 Since everything runs on a single server, users farther away may experience latency.
 There are several things you can do:
 - [Optimistic UI](https://uxplanet.org/optimistic-1000-34d9eefe4c05)